Unveiling the Mystery of the Hiddenness of God

 In this age in which fake news seems to dominate the public domain, how do we know what is really true?
 How can we trust any news?
 That is a legitimate question today, one that people in my generation didn’t ask as often as we have to ask now.

 Many people have retreated to science and what can be known about the world that we observe with our five senses.
-It’s kind of a last bastion of truth in a world that can’t be trusted without concrete evidence.
+Science seems like the only protector of truth in a world that can’t be trusted without concrete evidence.

 Some people even hold to a position that science is the only way we can know the world: the five senses are the only way to know truth.
-These people discount philosophy, theology, psychology, sociology and “soft” sciences.
+These people discount psychology, sociology and “soft” sciences, and they largely dismiss philosophy (and theology most of all).

 Frankly, mathematics might be the only certain way of knowing things, if the truth be told, but mathematics doesn’t tell us anything about the most important questions that people ask.
 Why are we here?
 Where does life come from?
-Whether life is good?
-How to treat our fellow humankind, animals and the planet?
+Is there purpose to life?

-We try to rely on science, alone, to answer these big questions, but we can’t do that without sneaking philosophy, or theology or other “soft” sciences into the equation.
-What we observe with our five senses can’t answer those questions without help.
+We try to rely on science, alone, to answer these big questions, but we can’t do that without sneaking philosophy (or theology, heaven forbid) into the equation.
+What we observe with our five senses can’t answer those questions without the help of philosophy and theology.

-That leaves us with the more difficult talk of synthesizing and harmonizing all the ways we analyze truth and reality, including science, philosophy, theology, psychology, sociology, etc. It would be more convenient, and may seem like an easier task, to eliminate one of more of those disciplines from the mix, but we would be missing nuances of truth and reality in the process.
+That leaves us with the more difficult talk of synthesizing and harmonizing all the ways we analyze truth and reality, including science, psychology, sociology, philosophy, theology, etc. It would be more convenient and may seem like an easier task to eliminate one or more of those disciplines from the mix, but we would be missing nuances of truth and reality in the process.

 In the end, the best we can do is strive for honesty, integrity, objectivity, knowledge, understanding and humility in our efforts to understand the nature of reality and truth.
 Humility is important because it recognizes and factors into the equation the fact that we are finite creates with limited perspective and capacity.